ZachHeick/zachheick.github.io/_posts/2017-12-12-Mix-Retriever.md

 ## Training the Model

 Before I could do anything with the lyrics I needed to clean them up, which involved converting words to lowercase, removing punctuation and stopwords, and correcting some slang terminology.
-I needed to get lyrics into feature space like the mood features collected from before.
+I needed to get lyrics into feature space with the mood features collected from before.
 Using the song lyrics only I trained a neural network with a single hidden layer called Song2vec.
 This single hidden layer puts all of the songs into feature space based on lyrics.
+We'll explore this space to find songs that are similar to one another.

 ## Making the Playlist from Feature Space